 It’s not too long before the next GATE and GRE exams come around again and you might be in a position to take a pick between the two.
-In fact, there’s a fairly good chance you’re an engineer since there’s so many of them in the country – some estimates suggest we churn out 1.5 million new engineers every year.
+In fact, there’s a fairly good chance you’re an engineer, it’s not a wild guess considering the topic and the fact that India churns out over 1 million new engineers every year.

 Being an engineer in India is akin to being a lawyer in the United States, the competition is fierce and the only ones who can stand out are the ones with special skills.
 For millions of engineering grads, a master’s degree is what offers that crucial edge when it comes to securing a fulfilling career, and to pursue a master’s program passing the entrance test is the remarkably important first step.